Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    No enable signal from hoist

-The states described above do not put the MS in a fault state.
+The states described above do not put the MotoSuiveur system in a fault state.
 Fault states can occur for a variety of reasons (overspeed detection, unwanted movement detection, loss of power supply etc.).
 When the hoist is requested to move, the MC starts to follow in the direction it is needed.
 During following, the MC checks for exceeding the maximum permissible hoist speed.